Valentine's Day jewelry under $500 that'll make them swoon

 Zales Enchanted Disney Aladdin Pear-Shaped Swiss Blue Topaz and Diamond Arabesque Frame Ring ($499.98, originally $599.99; zales.com)

 Enchanting is certainly a word fitting for a ring as beautiful as this one.
-Designed for Zales as part of the Enchanted Disney Fine Jewelry Collection, this ring is reminiscent of Aladdin with its Arabesque frame and sparkling blue topaz.
+Designed for Zales as part of the Enchanted Disney Fine Jewelry Collection, this ring is reminiscent of Aladdin with its arabesque frame and sparkling blue topaz.

 Caitlyn Minimalist Coordinates Ring ($21.75, originally $29; etsy.com)

 A sentimental gift will always be a winner.
-Gift your Valentine this ring to mark the coordinates of where you two met or a special place in your relationship.
+Gift your valentine this ring to mark the coordinates of where you two met or a special place in your relationship.
 Even better: It’s available in yellow, silver or rose gold to suit their style.

 Zales Diamond Accent Bypass Split Row Hoop Earrings ($29.99, originally $119; zales.com)